mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 MINOR ACTIONS Instead of performing a Significant Action, a Traveller may instead perform two Minor Actions in its place, giving them a total of three Minor Actions in that combat

-Common Modifiers Bonuses DM Penalties DM Aiming +1 per action spent Aiming Fast Moving Target -1 for every full 10 metres of target movement relative to the attacker Laser Sight +1 if Aiming Long Range -2 Short Range +1 Extreme Range -4
+Common Modifiers Bonuses DM Penalties DM Aiming +1 per action spent Aiming Fast Moving Target -1 for every full 10 meters of target movement relative to the attacker Laser Sight +1 if Aiming Long Range -2 Short Range +1 Extreme Range -4
 — — Target in Cover -2
 — — Prone Target -1